Homemade Taco Seasoning Recipe

 - Great Taste — As mentioned above, this recipe is so great, it's worth cooking with it even after an exhausting day when most people would typically turn to eating something out of a can or box.

 - Control Over Ingredients — No icky MSG-type stuff or fillers.
-For example, did you know that many taco seasonings have lactose (milk sugar) in them and sometimes cornstarch is the main ingredient?
+For example, did you know that many taco seasonings have lactose (milk sugar) in them and that sometimes cornstarch is the main ingredient?

 - Save Money — Individual seasonings are simply less expensive than blends.
 And those small taco seasoning packets are so pricey!